smartdevicelink/sdl_evolution/proposals/NNNN-Clarification-of-transport-switching-rules-and-improvement-of-UX.md

 ![Table_1_Switching_of_Multiple_Transport.png](../assets/proposals/NNNN-Clarification-of-transport-switching-rules-and-improvement-of-UX/Table_1_Switching_of_Multiple_Transport.png)

 *1 : If the HU recognizes that current BT and new USB are connected to the same device, SDL transport will switch to USB.<br>
-*2 : The SDL app that uses VPM detects WiFi transport when it is launched.
-If the WiFi transport, which is connected to same device as the BT connection, is found, the SDL App will start VPM via WiFi.<br>
+*2 : The SDL app that uses Video Projection Mode (VPM) detects WiFi transport when it is launched.
+If the WiFi transport, which is connected to same device as the BT connection, is found, the SDL app will start VPM via WiFi.<br>
 *3 : The USB connection is prioritized, even if both transports are connected to the same device.<br>
 *4 : If the HU recognized that current BT and new USB are connected to same device, SDL transport will switch to USB.